top of page

 What to expect after getting your tattoo:

 Please be aware - the "tattoo soup" that collects under the bandage can look thick and gross, but it's completely normal and healthy!
-The Tegaderm may "spring a leak" and cause fluid to drain out through a crease in the covering.
-Don't worry, gently clean the skin around the bandage and leave the edges as intact as possible.
-Your tattoo may be warm and sore; that's normal.
-You may continue normal activities and showering, but do not submerge or saturate your bandaged tattoo.
-Sweating can also weaken the adhesive, but light workouts 24 hours after application are fine.
+Most fluid buildup stops within 24-48 hours.
+The wrap may "spring a leak" and cause fluid to drain out through a small crease in the covering.
+Don't worry!
+Gently clean the skin around the bandage and leave the edges as intact as possible.
+However, if the wrap has pulled fully away from your tattoo in a flap and leaves parts of it exposed, follow instructions for removal and roll on with the rest of the aftercare regardless of how many days the wrap was applied.

-Most fluid buildup stops within 24-48 hours, but continue to keep the bandage in place for 3-5 days.
-If you have an allergic reaction (redness or irritation) to the adhesive, take the Tegaderm off and continue with the rest of the aftercare.
+If you have an allergic reaction (redness or irritation) to the adhesive, take the wrap off and continue with the rest of the aftercare.

 Tattoo Aftercare:

-Anything that comes in contact with your fresh tattoo should be clean and dry, including clothes, towels, and the sheets on your bed.
-I speak from experience when I say that while it's great to have puppies and kitties that like to cuddle on your bed, their paws track everything right into your bed.
+Anything that comes in contact with your fresh tattoo should be clean and dry, including clothes, furniture, and the sheets on your bed.
+I speak from experience when I say that while it's great to have puppies and kitties that like to cuddle on your bed, their paws bring everything they step in, right into your bed.
 That is NOT something you want to invite into the healing skin of a fresh tattoo.
-Avoid any jewelry, tight clothing, or seams that will press or rub against your new tattoo.

 Signs and symptoms of infection include but aren't limited to: pus drainage, fever, inflammation, extended tenderness/redness/swelling, red streaks to the heart.
 See a medical pro right away if any of these symptoms pop up.
 Minute clinics and urgent care can get you treated fast.